geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 [math](https://mystmd.org/guide/math),
 and more.

-Directives are like functions that can receive Markdown content, for example an callout's text.
-Roles are just like directives, except they are _inline_ with other Markdown text.
+**Directives** are like functions that can receive Markdown content, for example a callout's text, and they can take additional keyword arguments. **Roles** are similar to directives, except they are _inline_ with other Markdown text, and thus are best suited for small fragments of text (and ideally should have relatively short names to improve readability of the source document).

 Let's jump right into a quick example of how this functionality works.